phillsatellite/SideKick/README.md

 **Voice-to-text, formatted for you.**

 Sidekick is a progressive web app that turns your voice into clean, structured notes.
-Tap the mic, speak naturally, and get formatted text back instantly — powered by OpenAI Whisper for transcription and GPT-4o-mini for intelligent formatting.
+Tap the mic, speak naturally, and get formatted text back instantly.

 ## Features